moj-analytical-services/writing_functions_in_r/README.md

 Knowing how to write your own functions is a great skill to add to your R toolbox.
 Writing functions can save you time, reduce the risk of errors, and make your code easier to understand.
-In this course we cover why, when and how to write your own functions, with plenty of examples and exercises to help you get started.
+In this course we’ll cover why, when and how to write your own functions, with plenty of examples & exercises to help you get started.

-The session is intended to be accessible to anyone who has attended the [Introduction to R](https://github.com/moj-analytical-services/IntroRTraining) training session and used R a little in their work.
+The session is intended to be accessible to anyone who is familiar with the content of the [Introduction to R](https://github.com/moj-analytical-services/IntroRTraining) training session & has some experience of using R in their work.

 All the notes for the training session are available below.
 If you have any feedback on the content, please get in touch\!